kleqing/VAIO-SVF14217SGW-Hackintosh/README.md

 	* Add new SSDT-PLUG and new power management kext.
 Now you can change smbios to newer version or more.
 	* Remove unused patch and kext.
 	* Fix HDMI output problems.
+	* Add Inject EDID, now you can choose more resolution for your mac!
+	* Fix double wake at lid when computer sleep.

 ## Attention